-&lt;sup>3 A joint operation is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.
+11 A joint operation is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.

-&lt;sup>4 A non-voting interest entity is an entity where voting or similar rights are not the dominant factor in assessing control.
+12 A non-voting interest entity is an entity where voting or similar rights are not the dominant factor in assessing control.
 Entities are often thinly capitalised or contain no capital and are designed for a specific purpose (eg, special purpose entities, structured entities, GP/LP structures, trusts and investment partnerships).

-&lt;sup>5 Material risk in this case relates to the risks posed to the group.
+13 Material risk in this case relates to the risks posed to the group.
 In considering what might significantly contribute to group risks, a firm may assess whether the related entity's gross assets or gross revenue are more than 1% of the group's gross assets or revenue.
 In addition, an assessment of all immaterial entities exceeding 5% of the group's assets or revenue, in the aggregate, may indicate that other entities should be consolidated in order to avoid missing material risks.

-- 30. Non-insurance entities (financial and non-financial) are incorporated into the reference ICS, based on the entity type and whether or not the entity is subject to a sectoral capital requirement.
-The capital requirement for financial non-insurance entities is based on the entity's sectoral capital rules (eg banks, institutions for occupational retirement provision, etc.) when available.
-For financial non-insurance entities without sectoral capital rules and for non-financial entities, the capital requirement included in the reference ICS is described in Section 7.7.
-For all non-insurance entities, capital resources follow the capital resources framework set out for the reference ICS. - 31.
-The reporting date to be used by all IAIGs is end December 2022.
-Subject to previous discussion with the relevant GWS, different valuation dates can be used for the purposes of this exercise (eg 31 March 2023 for IAIGs based in Japan), as long as necessary efforts are made to ensure the internal consistency of the results.
-For example, with respect to key assumptions such as the reporting date to determine currency exchange rates or yield curves. - 32.
-In addition to balance sheets as at end December 2022 (or end March 2023), IAIGs are also asked to submit pro forma balance sheets for end December 2021 (or end March 2022), reflecting any material acquisitions and divestitures that occurred during 2022, but following the instructions for the 2022 ICS Data Collection.
-This will enable the IAIS to better understand the drivers of year-to-year changes.
-For those IAIGs without any material acquisition or divestitures, the end December 2021 (or end March 2022) balance sheets from the 2022 ICS data collection can be copied and pasted into the Template.
+financial entities, the capital requirement included in the reference ICS is described in Section 7.7.
+For all non-insurance entities, capital resources follow the capital resources framework set out for the reference ICS.

+45. The reporting date to be used by all IAIGs is end December 2023.
+Subject to previous discussion with the relevant GWS, different valuation dates can be used for the purposes of this exercise (eg 31 March 2024 for IAIGs based in Japan), as long as necessary efforts are made to ensure the internal consistency of the results.
+For example, with respect to key assumptions such as the reporting date to determine currency exchange rates or yield curves.

-4.1.1 GAAP and ICS Balance Sheets: instructions
+4.1.1 GAAP and ICS balance sheets: instructions

-Relevant Worksheet in Template: GAAP and ICS Balance Sheets ---
+Relevant Worksheet in Template: GAAP and ICS Balance Sheets

-4.1.1.1 GAAP Balance Sheet
+4.1.1.1 GAAP balance sheet

-- 33. Column GAAP Amounts per Audited Consolidated Financial Statements (or aggregated statutory financial statements) is the starting point for the balance sheet.
+- 46. Column GAAP Amounts per Audited Consolidated Financial Statements (or aggregated statutory financial statements) is the starting point for the balance sheet.
 Totals should be equal to audited GAAP financial statements (ie Assets, Liabilities, Equity).
 Other significant balances, to the extent possible, should also be equal to reported financial statements without any adjustment (eg total investments, insurance liabilities, retained earnings, accumulated other comprehensive income (AOCI), etc).
 There are several reclassifications that should be made to the GAAP audited financial statements.
-Any significant differences should be explained in the Questionnaire. - 34.
-For those IAIGs that do not prepare consolidated or group level financial statements and must generate aggregated statutory financial statements, starting balances should be reported as specified in Section 4.1.1.1.1. - 35.
-The column GAAP Other than Related to Insurance Activities is automatically populated. - 36.
+Any significant differences should be explained in the Questionnaire. - 47.
+For those IAIGs that do not prepare consolidated or group level financial statements and must generate aggregated statutory financial statements, starting balances should be reported as specified in Section 4.1.1.1.1. - 48.
+The column GAAP Other than Related to Insurance Activities is automatically populated. - 49.
 The column GAAP Related to Insurance Activities is the next step.
 Amounts related to insurance activities should be separated from column [1] and reported here.
 Insurance activities are defined as activities of licensed insurers and regulated and unregulated entities that support the insurance activities (for example subsidiaries that provide claims management or asset management acting mainly for the insurance entities).